Glossary of Scam and Fraud Terms

 - Scammer - one who creates or perpetrates scams

 - Social Networking Sites - Websites that allow users to build online profiles; share information, including personal information, photographs, blog entries, and music clips; and connect with other users, whether it be to find friends or land a job.

 - Sock Puppet - A secret alias used by a member of an Internet community, but not acknowledged by that person.

 - Spam - Unsolicited commercial email, often sent in bulk quantities.
+Also see zombies, below.

 - Spammer - Someone who sends unsolicited commercial email, often in bulk quantities.

 - Spyware - A software program that may be installed on your computer without your consent to monitor your use, send pop-up ads, redirect your computer to certain websites, or record keystrokes, which could lead to identity theft.

 - Sweepstakes Scams - A sweepstake is technically a lottery in which the